joejuma/Blender-Object-Morph-Addon/README.md

-# Blender Addon: Object Shape Key
+# Blender Addon: Object Morph

-##Introduction
+## Description
-  This is a Blender addon that let's you transform one or more meshes into a single target mesh as long as all the meshes involved have the same vertex count.
+This is a Blender addon that let's you transform one or more meshes into a single target mesh as long as each meshe has the same number of vertices.

 ## Installation
-1. Download the 'Skao.py' file, save it somewhere you can remember
+1. Download the 'Skao.py' file and save it somewhere you can remember on your computer.
 2. Open Blender and go to the menu bar at the top of the screen and select "File"
 3. Navigate to the, "User Preferences..."
 Option, click this
 4. A window should appear with buttons at the top, one should say,"Addons" click on this button.